capogreco/minimal_distributed_synth/docs/README_minimal_distributed_synth.md

 ## Project Overview

-A minimal, elegant WebRTC-based distributed audio synthesis system designed for edge deployment on Deno Deploy.
+A minimal WebRTC-based distributed audio synthesis system designed for edge deployment on Deno Deploy.
 This project enables a controller interface to manipulate audio parameters on multiple distributed synthesizer clients in real-time.

 ## Background & Motivation